 9. Comments that are purely contentious or defamatory won’t be approved.
 Disagreements are allowed, and you will find many disagreements in the comments section of the various posts.
 But contentious comments that contain a defamatory tone will not be approved.
 Neither will comments where you simply repeat the same points that you’ve already made without taking seriously the responses of others to what you’ve already written.

-10. Sometimes legitimate comments go into the spam folder, so they are not seen by the moderator.
-So if your comment doesn’t violate any of the above standards, assume that it went into spam and no one saw it.
+10. Sometimes legitimate comments go into the spam folder, so they are not seen.
+If your comment doesn’t violate any of the above standards, assume that it went into spam and no one saw it.
 Because the spam folder garners hundreds of spam comments per week, the entire folder is deleted each week without viewing the contents.
+But first, read the comments using the same browser you used to make the comment.
+You may see it displayed then.